Denperidge/Denperidge.com/src/1-MANIFESTO/TECHNOLOGY_WITH_INTENT.md

 ---
 layout: manifesto.md
 title: Technology with intent
-tagline: If technology wasn't political the Meta company wouldn't exist
+tagline: If technology wasn't political Meta as a company wouldn't exist
 ---

 ## Politics